How to Effectively Establish Yourself as a Web Hosting Reseller

 The benefit of adding reseller hosting services to your design or marketing packages is that you’re paying a flat fee that quickly pays for itself.
 The cost of a VPS is relatively inexpensive when you consider you can easily charge a couple of clients enough to cover the price that you’re paying out of pocket.
 Consider if you get a lower tiered VPS at $25 a month.
 You charge $15 a month to your clients as a web hosting billable line item.
 It’s not a terribly expensive service that most clients would find reasonable and you’ve already covered the cost of the entire VPS with just two accounts.

-When you partner with KnownHost, you can also take advantage of being part of the VIP program.
+When you partner with KnownHost, you can take advantage of our deals!
 We know that every business not only wants to expand but also have scalable solutions.
-That’s why we make it easy to add VPSes to your plan.
-Each VPS counts towards another tier of our VIP program.
+That’s why we make it easy to add VPS’s to your plan.
 The more you sign up for, the bigger the discount.
-As you take on more clients, you’ll actually end up saving on the machines you pay for every month.
+As you take on more clients, you’ll actually end up saving on the machines you pay for every month!

 Hosting Makes Your Business More Attractive